Martha - Passenger Pigeon Memorial Hut

 Two things are missing from the hut.
 One is an "X" on the floor to mark the spot where Martha fell.
 If that seems in poor taste, remember that the state capitol in Baton Rouge, Louisiana, has a helpful "X" on the floor where governor Huey Long was assassinated.

 The other missing thing from the hut is Martha.
 When she died, her body was immediately frozen in a 300-pound cake of ice and shipped to the Smithsonian Institution in Washington, DC.
-Martha became the celebrity exhibit in its Birds of the World Hall -- until recently, that is.
-She has now been placed, as museum people say, "in a non-public area."
-Maybe Martha needs a good cleaning, or perhaps current political ideology would rather not remind us of the Passenger Pigeon.
+Martha became the celebrity exhibit in its Birds of the World Hall -- then vanished for many years.
+It wasn't until 2014, the 100th anniversary of her death, that the Smithsonian put Martha back on display (But only, it said, until late 2015).

-The Passenger Pigeon shotgunned by that farm boy, however, is still on display.
+The Passenger Pigeon shotgunned by that farm boy is permanently on display.
 It's at the Ohio Historical Society in Columbus.
 It's called "Buttons" because the woman who prepared the carcass used black shoe buttons for its eyes.